I

 Doing Justice well

+We care deeply about the quality, impact, and sustainability of all that we do.
+When we decide what issues to focus on and how we tackle them, we think, research and prayerfully consider how we can best serve those in greatest need in our world.
 But we never want our pursuit of justice to become abstract or impersonal.
-We want to be biased towards action – doing justice well, not just talking about justice well.
+We want to be biassed towards action – doing justice well, not just talking about justice well.
 We won’t always get it right, but our desire is to learn and to serve others well.

 III